MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametri

 *dwAlignment*<br/>
-[in] Specifica l'allineamento di riquadro.
+in Specifica l'allineamento del riquadro.

 *nOffset*<br/>
-[in] Quantità, in pixel, da cui spostare il riquadro e il rettangolo virtuale.
+in Quantità, in pixel, in base alla quale spostare il riquadro e il rettangolo virtuale.

 ### <a name="return-value"></a>Valore restituito